vanhooff/vanhooff/README.md

 <a href="https://github.com/sandervanh"><img alt="Git Stats" src="https://github-readme-stats.vercel.app/api?username=sandervanh&show_icons=true" align="right" height="150" /></a>

-I am a full-stack developer.
-I currently live in Eindhoven NL with my ~~fiancé~~ wife and 2 kids.
-As a developer i prefer the TALL stack, i love design and owner of web development company Vuewer.
-I currently work full-time in and on my own company as lead web developer.
+Webdeveloper, building digital things for the web with nothing but ✨magic.
+Web agency owner [@Vuewer](https://vuewer.com), located in Eindhoven, NL.

+Creating web applications the modern way, with JavaScript, PHP and awesome frameworks.

-♥️ working with: TailwindCSS, Statamic, AlpineJS and Laravel.
+I 💜 to work with: TailwindCSS, Statamic, AlpineJS and Laravel.

+Want to learn more?
+[About me →](https://sandervanhooff.com)